ESA title

 The two main components of the system are the onboard segment and the ground segment.

-Both onboard and ground segments host a web interface that provide an HMI to users.
+Both onboard and ground segments host a web interface that provides an HMI to users.

 Space Added Value